Get involved

 Together, we can hold the CDC accountable for science-based guidance that will ensure our safety.
 Don’t wait any longer.
 Submit your correction and encourage others to do the same!

-Example IQA request for correction:
+Example IQA requests for correction:

-Last reviewed on October 25, 2024
+Last reviewed on November 7, 2024

 Together We Have the Power to Make a Difference